Telephone Hill Historic Neighborhood Advocacy

 Frank Bach

-Frank Xavier Bach was November 3, 1850 in Germany, his parents were Peter Bach of Germany and Julia Miller Bachof Barvaria/Germany.
-He was 5'8", 150 pounds.
+Frank Xavier Bach was born on November 3, 1850, in Germany.
+His parents were Peter Bach of Germany and Julia Miller Bach of Bavaria, Germany.
+He stood about 5 feet 8 inches tall and weighed approximately 150 pounds.

-He lived in Douglas with his sister, Anna Kunigunde Bach-Zengel-Graf the last few days of her life.
-His brother, George Bach, lives in Taku Harbor.
+He lived in Douglas with his sister, Anna Kunigunde Bach-Zengel-Graf, during the last days of her life.
+His brother, George Bach, lived in Taku Harbor.

-He married Ellen Calhoun-Bach, they had six children, four of whom survived to adulthood - Alice Bach-Coughlin and and Lenore Bach-Edwins, and a son, Cecil Bach.
+Frank married Ellen Calhoun-Bach.
+They had six children, four of whom survived to adulthood, including Alice Bach-Coughlin, Lenore Bach-Edwins, and their son Cecil Bach.

-District Recorder records and the 1894 plat map of Juneau Townsite show Edward Webster and his business partner, Frank Bach, owning Lots 7 and 8 in Block 1, where the Edward Webster House and the Juneau-Douglas Telephone Company Offices stand at 135-139 West Second Street in the Telelphone Hill Historic District.
+District Recorder records and the 1894 plat map of the Juneau Townsite show Edward Webster and his business partner Frank Bach owning Lots 7 and 8 in Block 1.
+These lots later contained the Edward Webster House and the Juneau-Douglas Telephone Company Offices at 135–139 West Second Street in the Telephone Hill Historic District.

-He later sold out his interest to his partner.
+Bach later sold his interest in the company to his partner.

 He served as Mayor of Douglas in 1903.

-He died instantly on June 3, 1933 at age 72.
-Charles W. Carter was his undertaker.
-He was buried in the Douglas City Cemetery.
+Frank Xavier Bach died instantly on June 3, 1933, at the age of 72.
+Charles W. Carter served as his undertaker.
+Bach was buried in the Douglas City Cemetery.

 Juneau & Douglas Telephone Company Building